Dylan Redwine's father arrested in son's death

 It was the culmination of an investigation that lasted four-and-a-half years and garnered national attention.

 Dylan Redwine was last seen alive on Nov.
 18, 2012.
-He was on a court-ordered visit with his father in Vallecito, a tiny town in La Plata County.
-The boy usually lived with his mother in Monument, and according to the indictment, had not been getting along with his father prior to his disappearance as he watched his two parents in the midst of a contentious divorce.
+He was on a court-ordered visit with his father in Vallecito, Colorado, a tiny town in La Plata County.
+The boy usually lived with his mother in Monument, and according to the indictment, had not been getting along with his father prior to his disappearance as he watched his two parents in the midst of a contentious divorce and custody battle.

 The boy’s partial remains were found on Middle Mountain in June 2013.
 Hikers found his skull 1.5 miles away on Nov.
 1, 2015 – in difficult terrain that investigators say was easily accessible by a road that Mark Redwine was very familiar with.